MichaelCurrin/docsify-js-tutorial/docs/vue-integration/basic.md

 ## Add Vue elements

 Next, add HTML elements which have appropriate Vue.js syntax.

-Note that you do not have to setup `Vue()` in any script tag - you only need the HTML.
+Note that you do not have to set up the Vue instance in any script tag - you only need the HTML.

 For example, see a demo of `v-for` usage.